College Football Hall of Fame: Atlanta

 In 2009, the National Football Foundation decided to move the College Football Hall of Fame to Atlanta, Georgia.
 The possibility of moving the museum has been brought up in other cities, including Dallas, which had the financial backing of multi-millionaire T. Boone Pickens.
 However, the National Football Foundation ultimately decided on Atlanta for the next site.
 The new $68.5 million museum opened on August 23, 2014.
 It is located next to Centennial Olympic Park, which is near other attractions such as the Georgia Aquarium, the World of Coca-Cola, CNN Center, and the National Center for Civil and Human Rights.
 The Hall of Fame is located near the Georgia Institute of Technology of the ACC (home to the oldest stadium in Division I FBS, Bobby Dodd Stadium), 10 blocks from Georgia State University of the Sun Belt Conference, and roughly 70 mi from the University of Georgia of the SEC.
 The new building broke ground on January 28, 2013.
 Sections of the architecture are reminiscent of a football in shape.

 The facility is 94,256 sqft and contains approximately 50,000 sqft of exhibit and event space, interactive displays and a 45-yard indoor football field.
 Atlanta Hall Management operates the College Football Hall of Fame.

 During the George Floyd Protests on May 29, 2020, the Hall of Fame was damaged and looted by protesters.
 Hall of Fame CEO Kimberly Beaudin told ESPN that only the gift shop was looted, adding that "no artifacts or displays were damaged".

 Inductees

-Including the class of 2025, there have been 1,111 players and 237 coaches selected for enshrinement in the College Football Hall of Fame.
-The inductees represent 326 schools and make up 0.02% of players and coaches throughout college football history.
-Additionally, the Goodyear Blimp has received an honorary induction, bringing the total number of enshrined entities to 1,349.
+As of the class of 2026, there have been 1,129 players and 241 coaches selected for enshrinement in the College Football Hall of Fame.
+The inductees represent 328 schools and make up 0.02% of players and coaches throughout college football history.
+Additionally, the Goodyear Blimp has received an honorary induction, bringing the total number of enshrined entities to 1,371.